-I am an explorer, who is looking for new places, new topics and new people, but not least new way to think.
+I am an explorer, who is looking for new places, new topics, and new people, but not least new way to think.
 I often walk alone on my own way, trying to avoid a previously used path just because I strongly believe we need to experience, and every time I fail, I learn and I start again.
 I go further and further unt… Read More

-I am an explorer, who is looking for new places, new topics and new people, but not least new way to think.
+I am an explorer, who is looking for new places, new topics, and new people, but not least new way to think.
 I often walk alone on my own way, trying to avoid a previously used path just because I strongly believe we need to experience, and every time I fail, I learn and I start again.
 I go further and further until I reach something new and unexpected.

 I always wanted to know the answer to “how?” and “why?”.
 Now I am trying to answer these questions with my pictures.
-I am a very curious person, and as a photojournalist I am eager to tell stories about any topics around the globe – environment, culture and conflict in particular being my core interests.
-I see immense potential in narratives within the topics of endangered cultures in the ever-changing political landscape of the world, as well as in cultural phenomenon that gain sudden popularity.
+I am a very curious person, and as a photojournalist, I am eager to tell stories about any topics around the globe – environment, culture, and conflict in particular being my core interests.
+I see immense potential in narratives within the topics of endangered cultures in the ever-changing political landscape of the world, as well as in cultural phenomenon that gains sudden popularity.
 I believe that us humans need powerful visual stories in order to strengthen the connections between different cultures.

-My mission is to show a different side of our world to people who are not able to see it, and answer the questions with my pictures.
+My mission is to show a different side of our world to people who are not able to see it and answer the questions with my pictures.

 My name is Tamás Sóki, I was born in 1993 in Pécs, Hungary.
 During my high school studies, I started to work as a photojournalist for Axel Springer Hungary.
 Now I am graduated from the University of Applied Sciences in Budapest, where I studied photography BA, after it, I attended to Moholy-Nagy University of Art and Design in Budapest and Aalto University School of Arts, Design, and Architecture where I'm completing my MA.
 I actually work as a freelance photojournalist and as an applied photographer.
 Read Less